 - Queuing times?

-The real-time counts for each area means that the museum can allocate extra security guards or other staff to that exhibit.
+The real-time counts for each area means that the museum can allocate extra staff or security guards to popular exhibits.
 Items are more often damaged or stolen in busy rooms with few personnel on duty.

 Many museums are funded by governments, and receive their funding according to how many visitors they get.
-Video people counting gives a true number of visitors, rather than basing the footfall figure on the number of tickets allocated (for example when a bus-load of children get in under one group ticket).
+Video people counting gives a true number of visitors, rather than basing the footfall figure on the number of tickets allocated (for example when a bus-load of children get in under one group ticket), thus helping grant applications.

 The information collected also enables museums to adapt floor layouts to increase visitor satisfaction and encourage repeat visits.

-The data is not just useful for enhancing the visitor experience, they system can be used to increase sales in the museum shop.
+The data is not just useful for enhancing the visitor experience, the system will also increase sales in the museum shop.